Langeoog: Landmarks

+Notable landmarks include Langeoog’s water tower as well as the towers of the Catholic and Protestant churches, all of which shape the island’s skyline.
+A prominent natural attraction was the Melkhörndüne, once the highest natural elevation in East Frisia and a popular destination for visitors.
+However, the large number of tourists climbing the dune each year caused sand erosion, and it is no longer the region’s highest point.
+This distinction now belongs to the White Dune on the neighbouring island of Spiekeroog.
+Another important site is the Seenotbeobachtungsstelle, the observation tower of the lifeboat service.

 Famous people

 Singer-songwriter Lale Andersen, whose 1939 interpretation of the song Lili Marleen became tremendously popular during World War II, lived here for several years.
 Although she died in Vienna in 1972, she is buried on the island's dune cemetery.
 A bronze memorial in her honor has been erected on Langeoog.